brentp/goleft/docs/indexcov/help-depth.md

 We can see a corresponding drop in the coverage plot below.

 The depth plot in the `index.html` file is a static image.
-But clicking it will take the user to an interactive version of that plot for more in-depth (so to speak) exploration.
+But **clicking the image will take the user to an interactive HTML version of that plot** for more in-depth (so to speak) exploration.

 Coverage
 ========